v2sCollections/City-of-Dreams/City of Dreams (LITE)/(LITE)README.md

 <details><summary>CLICK FOR MORE DETAILS</summary>
 - V can now zoom in with the scope on your weapon.
 - V can now craft Scopes and Muzzle attachments.
+- V can now purchase all Phantom Liberty items from Wilson Gun Shop.
 - Dead NPCs now take 5 minutes to become indestructible.
 - Ragdoll physics are now much more realistic.
 - Adds a kill counter to the side of the Malorian Arms piston.